grafana/grafana/docs/sources/panels-visualizations/visualizations/alert-list/index.md

 {{< docs/shared lookup="visualizations/panel-options.md" source="grafana" version="<GRAFANA_VERSION>" >}}

-## Alert list options
+## Options

 Use the following options to refine your alert list visualization.

 ### Group mode

-Choose between "Default grouping" to show alert instances grouped by their alert rule, or "Custom grouping" to group alert instances by a custom set of labels.
+Choose between **Default grouping** to show alert instances grouped by their alert rule, or **Custom grouping** to show alert instances grouped by a custom set of labels.

 ### Max items